zaicodes/beyond-photos-photography/README.md

   Most of the codes are inspired from the Love Running project.
   The responsiveness of the website are taken from navbar section in Boostrap documents which is found in the Bootstrap website.

-  - The code for the hamburger menu using only HTML and CSS was taken from https://dev.to/ljcdev/hamburger-css-no-js-2dfa

 - Media:
   All images used are from: